xumzheng/microsoft-graph-docs/api-reference/beta/api/security-customdetections-post.md

 ---
-title: "Update customDetection"
+title: "Create customDetection"
-description: "Update the properties of a microsoft.graph.security.customDetection object."
+description: "Create a new customDetection object."
 author: "mmekler"
 ms.localizationpriority: medium
 ms.prod: "security"
 doc_type: apiPageType
 ---

-# Update customDetection
+# Create customDetection
 Namespace: microsoft.graph.security

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the properties of a [microsoft.graph.security.customDetection](../resources/security-customdetection.md) object.
+Create a new customDetection object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).